rawitat/gtypist_lessons/programming_quotes.typ

 *:SW_15
 I:C.A.R Hoare
-S:There are two ways of constructing a software design design.
+S:There are two ways of constructing a software design.
  :One way is to make it so simple that there are obviously no deficiencies.
  :And the other way is to make it so complicated that there are no :obvious deficiencies.